A physical basis for cosmological correlators from cuts: Diagrammatic partial fractions

 \section{Diagrammatic partial fractions}

-Usually, the simplest way to compute the canonical form is by adding up the canonical forms associated to a specific triangulation of the cosmological polytope that correspond to all the complete non-crossing tubings.\footnote{A complete non-crossing tubing is a tubing with $2n+\ell-1$ tubings that do not intersect.} Explicitly, if $\mathsf{T}$ is the set of all complete non-crossing tubings, the canonical form and function are
+Usually, the simplest way to compute the canonical form is by summing forms associated to the set of compatible complete tubings associated to a graph $\G$.\footnote{A complete non-crossing tubing is a tubing with $2n+\ell-1$ tubings that do not intersect.} Explicitly, if $\mathsf{T}$ is the set of all complete non-crossing tubings, the canonical form and function are

 For FRW correlators, we are interested in the form \eqref{eq:psiphys} which is an $n$-form in $\mbf{x}$-space.
 Each complete non-crossing tubing contains $2n+\ell-1$ tubings or equivalently each term of \eqref{eq:canForm} contains $2n+\ell-1$ denominators.